Tsitko/drawyourbot/README.md

 python bots/drawio_file_name.py
 ```
 # New features
-Now you can use user answers into message blocks
+- New type of functions with string outcome (for now only True and False outcomes were available)
+- New standard function to search through md documents
 # Upcoming features
-- New type of functions with string outcome (now only True and False outcomes available)
-- New standard function to search through md documents
+- Using sqlite database in your bot
+- Use database queries in functions
+- Save user answers to database